fscheck/FsCheck/FsCheck Release Notes.md

 * Add QuietOnSuccess option to vanilla runner.
 * Add bigint generator.
 * Deprecate some infrequently used and incorrectly named methods.
-* Lots of internal and mostly syntactic code cleanup.
+* Lots of internal and mostly syntactic code clean-up.
 * Switch to paket for creating NuGet packages.

 ### 2.1.0 - 30 September 2015